 92. Sourcebottle

-This is a free tool that drops updates into your inbox several times a day from journalists and influencers looking for content.
+This free tool drops daily updates from journalists and influencers looking for content in your inbox.
 You can respond to any requests which you’re interested in.
-It is also a useful tool for connecting hungry reporters and influencers with stories that can help them make a name in the industry.
+It is also useful for connecting hungry reporters and influencers with stories to help them make a name in the industry.

 93. Passle

-Passle is a great tool that lets you create an amazing page of your content.
+Passle is a great tool that lets you create unique content.
 It allows you to create videos and images and share them directly with the right targets.
 This tool also helps you to share content, gather contacts, and collect new ideas from your targets.

 94. Trello

-This is a very useful tool that helps drive your content marketing and PR functions.
+This tool helps drive your content marketing and PR functions.
 It is a project management resource that allows you to share updates and developments with your team members.
 In addition, it monitors everything from the bigger picture to minute details.

 Pricing: Free option.
-Paid plans start at $9.99 per user/month.
+Paid plans start at $5/month.

 95. Trendspottr

-This platform helps you predict emerging trends and also identify future viral stories even before they break.
+This platform helps you predict emerging trends and identify future viral stories before they break.
 It is a useful tool to help you plan campaigns well in advance.

-This is one of the best keyword tools on the market.
-SEMrush helps you to analyze rankings, and backlink profiles, ad copy and spy on your competitors.
+This is one of the best keyword PR tools on the market.
+Semrush helps analyze rankings, backlink profiles, and ad copy.
+It also spies on your competitors.

 This is the best tool to save you time when managing your social media accounts.
 The tool has made it possible to create automated publication planning.
 Once you’ve developed your calendar of content, the software publishes it automatically.